joerter/joerter/README.md

 ### Hi!
 You've found my GitHub profile.

- I mainly use GitHub to host my dotfiles, so if you're interested in zsh, emacs, vim, and git aliases, checkout my [dotfiles](https://github.com/joerter/dotfiles) repo.
+ I mainly use GitHub to host my dotfiles, so if you're interested in zsh, tmux, vim, and git aliases, checkout my [dotfiles](https://github.com/joerter/dotfiles) repo.

 <!--
 **joerter/joerter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.